marshki/GlucTool/README.md

 * milligram per decileter to millimole per liter (mg/dl to mmol/l),
 * millimole per liter to milligram per decileter (mmol/l to mg/dl).

-This program is for informational purposes, and should not be used as a substitute for qualified medical counsel.
+__This program is for informational purposes and should not be used as a substitute for qualified medical counsel.__

 Screenshot: